Regenerative Medicine Protocol

 Hip osteoarthritis represents a complex degenerative process involving multiple tissue types and pathophysiological mechanisms.
 The progressive nature of this condition necessitates a comprehensive therapeutic strategy that addresses not only the structural changes within the joint but also the systemic and mechanical factors contributing to disease progression.

 The integration of mesenchymal stem cell therapy with physical rehabilitation and nutritional medicine reflects current understanding of osteoarthritis as a whole-joint disorder.
 This approach recognizes that biological interventions may be optimized when combined with mechanical unloading strategies and systemic metabolic support.
-The protocol is designed to create a synergistic effect, where each component supports the therapeutic objectives of the others.

 Clinical implementation follows a phased approach, beginning with comprehensive assessment and patient selection, proceeding through the coordinated delivery of therapeutic components, and concluding with structured follow-up and functional assessment.
-This systematic framework allows for individualized adaptation while maintaining protocol integrity and therapeutic objectives.

 Medical illustration: Hip joint anatomy demonstrating articular cartilage, synovial membrane, and surrounding musculoskeletal structures relevant to osteoarthritis pathophysiology.